BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 - check(P), where P is a predicate

 Reference also shows integrity constraints.
 The foreign key must be the subset of referenced table's primary key.
 Primary key, foreign key are also part of `create table` syntax.
-There is one more thing called `cascade`, we can set `UPDATE cascade` and `DELETE cascade`, so that when update or delete on the referenced table, it will also affect the table that references it. e.g. we have department table and course table, course references department on `dept_name`, when we change it in department table, it will also change course when `UPDATE cascade` is set.
+There is one more thing called `cascade`, we can set `UPDATE cascade` and `DELETE cascade`, so that when update or delete on the referenced table, it will also affect the table that references it. e.g. we have department table and course table, course references department on `dept_name`, when we change it in department table, it will also change `dept_name` of courses have same `dept_name` previously when `UPDATE cascade` is set.
 When initializing information in two table with foreign references, we should always insert the referenced data before inserting the table references it.
-Or we can initialize the data with null first, then update it again.
+Or we can initialize the data with null first, then update it afterwards.

 # Chapter 5 Advanced SQL
 Use SQL with programming language.

 # Chapter 6 E-R Model
 **Definition**: the entity-relationship model, which facilitates database design.
 Represents the overall logical structure of DB, useful in mapping the meanings and interactions of *real world enterprises* onto a *conceptual schema*.
 ## Concepts